-Sensor Displays a Short Detected Error in iMonnit
+Sensor Displays a Hardware Failure (Short) Error in iMonnit

-The error Short Detected indicates that the sensor's hardware has a short in the circuitry.
+The error Hardware Failure (Short) or Short Detected indicates that the sensor's hardware has a short in the circuitry.
 This article will give you some suggestions on possible causes and solutions to this error.

 - Corrupted configurations